johko/computer-vision-course/course/2 Neural Network Architectures/2.1 Convolutional Neural Networks/2.1.2 Common Pre-Trained Models/vgg.md

 2. VGG Network Architechture

 - Inputs are 224X224 images.
-- 3X3 convolution kernels with 2X2 max pooling layers.
+- Convolution kernel shape is (3,3) and max pooling window shape is (2,2).
 - Number of channels for each convolutional layer 64 -> 128 -> 256 -> 512 -> 512.
 - VGG16 has 16 hidden layers (13 convolutional layers and 3 fully connected layers).
 - VGG19 has 19 hidden layers (16 convolutional layers and 3 fully connected layers).